Nexus-Mods/NexusMods.App/docs/users/SystemRequirements.md

 # System Requirements
 !!! note "This page does not include the requirements to run any supported games.
 Please refer to the game store page for details."

-This page lists the minimum and recommend system requirements to install and run the app on all supported platforms.
+This page lists the recommended system requirements to install and run the app on all supported platforms.

 ## Windows